Title Insurance

 Below is a letter from an Owner/builder who typifies the need for Title Insurance when building a new house…regardless of who the General Contractor is.

-"Hi Carl, I wrote to you months ago about my project.
+Hi Carl, I wrote to you months ago about my project.
 I took the plunge and am about 2 weeks from completion.
-(I promised photos).
-My question today concerns the subcontractor/supplier relationships.
+My question concerns the subcontractor/supplier relationships.
 I hired 1 company to do my HVAC and plumbing.
-There references were good and prices competitive.
+Their references were good and prices competitive.
 The quality of the work is decent and the timing, while not perfect has been adequate.

 They have been very aggressive about receiving their payments, and I have paid promptly after the work is completed.
 They are 95% done and I am holding back 800 dollars until completion.

 Wow....Have you ever encountered this situation before.
 I have a signed contract with the subcontractor specifying equipment, work to be performed and payment terms.
-My initial reaction was to tell the sub supplier where to go, but I "acted" professional and listened.
+My initial reaction was to tell the sub supplier where to go, but I acted professional and listened.

 I would like to know if you are familiar with this situation and what course of action I should take.
 I have no intention of paying the sub contractor the 800 until I am satisfied that the supplier has been paid.
-The sub contractor has been avoiding calling me back and I am not sure I can trust what they tell me anyways at this point.
+The subcontractor has been avoiding calling me back and I am not sure I can trust what they tell me anyways at this point.

-Thanks,
+Thanks, Bob

-That’s right; YOU paid for their Title Insurance.
+That’s right, YOU paid for their Title Insurance.
 You may have also bought a policy for yourself but don’t know or remember…Unfortunately, no one pays attention to these things.

-What’s Title Insurance many of you are saying?
+What’s Title Insurance you are saying?

 So Bob, notify your lender and the Title Insurance Company that a lien is forthcoming.